top of page

 Group Integration

 Group Integration provides a supportive community space to explore, make sense of and integrate a psychedelic experience.
-Group sessions are facilitated by Dr Sara Tookey.

-Groups sessions are 90 minutes and take place via our secure online video platform.
+Group sessions are 90 minutes and take place via our secure online video platform.

-Join Our NEW Integration Group
+Join Our Integration Group

-Takes place online on the last Wednesday of every month @7:00PM - 8:30pm BST
+Our groups are currently on hold.
+They usually take place online on the last Wednesday of every month @7:00PM - 8:30pm BST

 tickets cost £15, with concessions available at £8 (concession tickets available to psychedelic clinical trial participants- please contact to inquire)